 Your dentist needs to create a customized treatment for your specific needs.
 Most dentists will take at least 8 photographs of your teeth and face, a panoramic x-ray, and sometimes a lateral cephalometric x-ray.
 They will also take impressions of your upper and lower teeth.

 During your first visit your dentist will attach “composite Buttons” on your teeth.
 These buttons are necessary to help the Invisalign trays apply specific forces to move your teeth more effectively.
 They are made from the same substance your dentist uses to fill your teeth.

 In some cases, your dentist may need to reshape the enamel between your teeth using discs or small sandpaper strips.
 This procedure is called “interproximal reduction” and the purpose is to create more space for your teeth.

-Finally, after all that work, you’ll get fitted for your first set of invisalign trays.
+Finally, after all that work, you’ll get fitted for your first set of Invisalign trays.
 They’ll probably feel very tight when snapped over your teeth and you’ll have difficulty removing them.
-Once your dentist has determined the correct fit for your teeth, you’ll be provided a few trays since the invisaligns need to be replaced every week or two.
+Once your dentist has determined the correct fit for your teeth, you’ll be provided a few trays since the Invisaligns need to be replaced every week or two.
 Previously it was recommended that trays be changed about every two weeks, but the current recommendation is to replace every week.

 Each time you change the trays, expect some discomfort and sensitivity.
 Eventually your teeth will become less sore each time you need to replace the trays.

-Since you will have a new object in your mouth, you tongue will need to find a new position, therefore speaking can be more difficult for a few weeks!
+Since you will have a new object in your mouth, your tongue will need to find a new position, therefore speaking can be more difficult for a few weeks!
 Talking to yourself is now a good idea, it can help you loosen your tongue so you can get used to speaking normal again.

 Wearing your Trays